 If you are, don't ask for answers.
 There is more than one answer to most questions.
 Chances are, you won't get the answer you were looking for and end up frustrated or making others feel bad.

-Can I suggest a place to find the answer?
+Can I suggest a place to find answers?

 If its something that can easily be found in the scriptures or a manual, write the reference down next to your question.
 If no one volunteers an answer, give the hint then wait again.
 If still no one answers you can ask the question again then read the reference and give a few answers yourself to spark the discussion.